alessandrozito98/ing-sw-2020-zito-zecchinello/README.md

 ```
 /deliverables/report/
 ```
-that show the complete coverage of each class of both Model and Controller package.
+that show the complete coverage of each class of both model and controller packages.